 There’s one around just about every corner you drive by, lurking next to each major thoroughfare, a shining 24 hour beacon at your favorite cross street.
 Those glowing red and white letters mean competitive, low prices and a genuine commitment to their other slogan “Because People Matter.”

 At the turn of the 20th century, Florence Butt opened a small grocery store out of her house in Kerrville, Texas.
-But it wasn’t until her son, Howard Edward Butt, took over the business in the 1920s that H-E-B took on its now familiar moniker.
-It was also Howard who set out to expand his mother’s business into the neighboring communities.
+But it wasn’t until one of her kids, Howard Edward Butt, took over the business in the 1920s that H-E-B took on its now familiar moniker.
+It was also Howard who set out to expand his mother’s shop into the neighboring communities.

 Along the way, what kept H-E-B strong (roughly 18 million dollars of revenue in 2012) and competitive with large chains like Wal-Mart and Kroger has been their commitment to keeping customers happy.